AlibabaCloudDocs/arms/intl.en-US/Browser Monitoring/Quick start/For mini programs/Monitor DingTalk mini programs.md

     2. Add the following code to the monitor.js file in the /utils directory to initialize the npm package.

-        **Note:** You can specify the name and storage path of the JS file.
+        **Note:** You can customize the name and storage path of the JS file.

         ```
         import EAppLogger from 'alife-logger/eapp';